Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Functional Correspondence

-\textit{Clarification:} We use ``functional correspondence'' rather than ``mathematical equivalence'' because these parameters detect the same critical signatures without necessarily being interconvertible across all process types.
-Parameters like $\xi \to \infty$ (diverging) and $\alpha \to 1$ (approaching unity) have different functional forms but converge diagnostically when applied to systems near criticality.
-The relationship involves domain-specific assumptions detailed in Section~\ref{sec:limitations}.

-\textit{Note on parameter types:} These parameters fall into distinct mathematical categories: $\xi$ and $\tau$ are diverging correlation measures; $\alpha$ and $H$ are global scaling exponents; $\chi$ is a local linear stability condition; $\rho_c$ and $\kappa_m$ are threshold parameters.
-Their convergence at criticality reflects the shared underlying phenomenon, not mathematical identity across categories.
+\textit{Notes:} We use ``functional correspondence'' rather than ``mathematical equivalence'' because these parameters detect the same critical signatures without necessarily being interconvertible across all process types (see Section~\ref{sec:limitations}).
+These parameters fall into distinct mathematical categories: $\xi$ and $\tau$ are diverging correlation measures; $\alpha$ and $H$ are global scaling exponents; $\chi$ is a local linear stability condition; $\rho_c$ is a threshold parameter.
+The last three entries ($b$, $\gamma$, $\beta$) are empirical scaling exponents from power-law distributions rather than correlation-decay diagnostics; they are included to show the breadth of critical-point mathematics across domains.